FAU-LMS/bjontegaard-matlab/README.md

 ## Comparison between interpolation methods

 Furthermore, a comparison between the interpolated curves and intermediate, true rate-distortion points between the supporting points is shown in the plot below.
 For this example, the quality is represented by the SSIM value.
 Note that the example was cherry-picked to show that cubic interpolation can fail.
-Apparently, the curve interpolated by the Akima interpolator is closest to the intermediate points.
+The curve interpolated by the Akima interpolator is closest to the intermediate points.

 ![Measured data](https://raw.githubusercontent.com/FAU-LMS/bjontegaard/main/doc/interpolated_curves.png)